 After Graduation: What Comes Next?

 If you find employment during this period, you may transition to a work-based residence permit.
 Over time, this can lead to more permanent options.
-Since April 2022, students are issued continuous residence permits (type A), meaning your study years now count toward the 4-year requirement for permanent residency, offering greater stability and long-term benefits.
+Finland grants a residence permit for studies that can be issued for the full duration of studies.
+However, it is considered a temporary residence permit and study years do not automatically count toward the permanent residence requirement.

 Tips to Make the Process Smoother